hvac-io/hvac-io.github.io/_posts/2014-06-07-getting-bacnet-data-through-a-firewall.md

 {% include JB/setup %}

-One of the network components often out of the reach of the controls technician is the firewall.
+One of the network components often out of the reach of the control technician is the firewall.
 While one can easily build a BACnet network without any interaction with the IT department, the firewall is another story.
 It prevents communication with the outside world,